Grab maintains it did not breach competition laws, but will abide by remedies set by watchdog

 In an emailed statement, Grab Singapore head Lim Kell Jay said Grab completed the deal within its legal rights, and maintained that it did not intentionally or negligently breach competition laws.

-He said Grab will abide by the remedies set out by the watchdog.
-“However, it is unfortunate that the CCCS is taking a very narrow market definition in arriving at its conclusion that the transaction has led to a substantial lessening of competition,” he added.
+He said Grab will abide by the remedies set out by the watchdog, but said it was unfortunate that CCCS took a "very narrow market definition" in arriving at its decision.

+"Commuters are free to choose between street-hail taxis and private-hire cars, and it is a fact that private-hire car drivers’ incomes are directly impacted by intense competition with street-hail taxis," he said.

 READ: Singapore competition watchdog fines Grab, Uber S$13 million in total over merger deal